radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/naming-context-commands.md

 - instance <instance>
 <br> The name of the RadiantOne instance.
 If this is not specified, the default instance named vds_server is used.

+>[!note]
->**Note – before the conversion, you are prompted to confirm the operation.
+>Before the conversion, you are prompted to confirm the operation.
 Enter “y” to confirm, or “n” to discontinue.
 An example is shown below.

 ```
 Conversion will remove the underlying virtual layer, both the pcache and its view/proxy will be replaced by a HDAP store.